laravel/docs/mail.md

         ->bcc($evenMoreUsers)
         ->queue(new OrderShipped($order));

 This method will automatically take care of pushing a job onto the queue so the message is sent in the background.
-Of course, you will need to [configure your queues](/docs/{{version}}/queues) before using this feature.
+You will need to [configure your queues](/docs/{{version}}/queues) before using this feature.

 #### Delayed Message Queueing